flufy3d/DigitTrak-Interface-Protocol/DigitTrak Interface Protocol.md

       pitch : the anle that flying trajectory with ground when ball rising up,Unit is '°'.
       yaw : yaw angle,Unit is also '°'. when left ,the value is negative and when right,the value is positive.
-      velocity : flying speed of ball ,Unit is 'm/s'. confidence : The probability of rotation,it's a percentage value.For example: 0.9,that is 90%.
+      velocity : flying speed of ball ,Unit is 'm/s'. confidence : The reliability of the value of 'backspin' and 'sidespin',if we use a ball with mark,the confidence maybe 0.9,otherwise the confidence  may be less.

      * ######club data message type
   ```